Asian markets lower on virus worries after Wall Street slips - NewsBreak

 Also this week, some 150 companies in the S&P 500 are due to report results.

-In energy markets, benchmark U.S. crude rose 32 cents to $71.58 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 12 cents to $71.14 per barrel in electronic trading on the New York Mercantile Exchange.
 On Monday, the contract fell $2.69 to $71.26.
-Brent crude, the price basis for international oils, added 30 cents to $73.19 per barrel in London.
+Brent crude, the price basis for international oils, shed 15 cents to $72.74 per barrel in London.
 It tumbled $2.52 the previous session to $72.89 a barrel.

 Comments / 0